 “The National Pest Management Association anticipates more stink bugs this fall” – NPMA

-BMSB or more formally known as Brown Marmorated Stink Bugs have recently been the cause of alarm among farmers and residents in the Northeast and Mid-Atlantic states.
-These bugs are looking for warmer spots as winter refuge.
-According to the NPMA or the National Pest Management Association, “they are predicting a heavy stink bug season and encourages homeowners to take the necessary steps to thwart home invasions.”
+Brown Marmorated Stink Bugs have recently been the cause of alarm among farmers and residents in Indiana and the Northeast and Mid-Atlantic states.
+These bugs are looking for warmer spots as a winter refuge.
+According to the National Pest Management Association (NPMA), “they are predicting a heavy stink bug season and encourage homeowners to take the necessary steps to thwart home invasions.”

 Where Do Stinkbugs come from?

 Stink bugs are a native of Asia.
 Their spread was first seen in the United States in the mid-1990s near Allentown, PA.

 Today stink bugs are now found in 38 states extending from coast to coast, border to border, with their main concentration in the mid-Atlantic region.

 “The Mid-Atlantic experienced long periods of sustained hot weather this summer, allowing stink bug populations to grow to much higher levels than we saw in 2011” explains Jim Fredericks, Technical Director, NPMA.
 “Now that the weather is cooling off, there are more stink bugs seeking sites to overwinter.”